epam/epmgcip-uva.mono/README.md

 ## First run

-Run in the `root` folder to install packages for all workspaces `yarn install`
+Run in the `root` folder to install packages for all workspaces `yarn install`.
+Run `yarn build:shared` to build common code.

 ### To run frontend locally